walkswiththebear/ConsecutiveSequences/README.md

 If you pass an integer `maxLength` as the third argument to `getNewSelectionCondition`, then only those MCS-specifications by lengths and counts will be presented to your selection condition that specify zero maximal consecutive sequences for every length greater than `maxLength`.
 If you want to pass just the third argument but not the second, pass a falsy value for the second argument.

+ See the functions

+`numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo`

+and

+`numberOfPermutationsWithMaximalConsecutiveSequencesOnlyInLengthRange`

-See the function `numberOfPermutationsWithMaximalConsecutiveSequencesOnlyInLengthRange` below for an example of how to use the `minLength`/`maxLength` optimization.
+below for examples of how to write the `acceptMcsSpecification` function for your selection condition and how to use the `minLength`/`maxLength` optimization.

+##### Preconditions:

+ - `noMaximalConsecutiveSequencesOfLengthLessThan` is a js integer, and `noMaximalConsecutiveSequencesOfLengthLessThan` >= 2.

+ - `noMaximalConsecutiveSequencesOfLengthGreaterThan` is a js integer, and `noMaximalConsecutiveSequencesOfLengthGreaterThan`
+    >= 1.

 ***